 Always use devices to help prevent runaway equipment.

 Observe all posted signs and warnings.
 Keep off closed trails and out of closed areas.

 Prior to using any lift, you must have the knowledge and ability to load, USE and unload safely.

 Read this document and below to see if it’s right for you!

 If you think being a ski patroller with National Ski Patrol (NSP) is for you, you will set out on an amazing adventure.
 Besides learning emergency care skills that could help you save a life, you will make the best friends you’ll want to call family.

-As a ski patroller, you will also put in hours of physical work keeping the mountain ready for the skiing public – lifting tower pads, adjusting nets and marking obstacles.
+As a ski patroller, you will also put in hours of physical work keeping the mountain ready for the skiing public – lift tower PROTECTION, adjusting nets and marking obstacles.

 Here is some basic information on what is required to become a volunteer patroller at Mohawk Mountain.

 - Pass a ski test held monthly.
 SKI TEST DATES ARE ANNOUNCED ANNUALLY AFTER NOVEMBER 1st.